GovTechSG/apex-complete-docs/sections/consuming/create-application.md

 Applications allow app developers to generate credentials (API Key, OAuth) to consume APIs that are protected by authentication.

-This guide will show both the API Developer Portal (if you are a Non-Government User) and the API Manager (if you are a public officer).

 ## Step 1 - Finding the Applications page

 The first step to consuming APIs, is to first create an application.
-You may begin this step by navigating to the apps page (found in the **Apps** tab in the navigation bar),\
-and by clicking on the `Create Application` button.
+You may begin this step by navigating to the apps page (found in the **Applications** tab in the navigation bar), and by clicking on the `Create Application` button.

 ![Image](./_assets/apps.png)